visgl/deck.gl/docs/shader-modules/project.md

 project_[<source_space>]_<object_type>_[to_<target_space>]
 ```

-* `source_space`: the coordinate space of the input.
-If not specified, the input is always in the world space.
+* `source_space`: the short name of the coordinate space of the input.
+If not specified, the input is always in the `world` space.
 * `object_type`: one of the following
   - `position`: absolute position of a point
   - `offset`: the delta between two positions
   - `normal`: the normal vector of a surface
   - `size`: the measurement of a geometry.
 This is different from `offset` in that `size` is uniform on all axes (e.g. [x, y, z] in meters in `LNGLAT` world space) and `offset` may not be (e.g. [dLon, dLat, dAlt] in degrees, degrees, and meters respectively in `LNGLAT` world space).
-* `target_space`: the coordinate space of the output.
-If not specified, the output is always in the common space.
+* `target_space`: the short name of the coordinate space of the output.
+If not specified, the output is always in the `common` space.

 ### project_position